The most beautiful monasteries of Mallorca

 Since one day is almost not sufficient to explore the monastery and the surrounding area, you have the option to stay overnight in the monastery or to camp at one of the legal campsites of Mallorca.

-Santuario Sant Salvador (Felanitx)
+Santuario Sant Salvador in Felanitx

 Main article: The monastery of Sant Salvador in Felanitx